-Sugar makes you fat.
+Abuse of sugar makes you fat.
 In the presence of a continually high level of insulin, your liver converts the sugar in everything you eat and drink into fat.
-The more sugar you consume, the fatter you get.
+The more continually you consume sugar, the fatter you get.
 When you stop consuming sugar, you lose the fat.

 Sugar causes overweight / weight gain / obesity.
 Fructose is the worst kind of sugar.
 (16, 18) Sugar upsets several hormones (11, 12, 13) including those that make you feel full when you've had enough to eat.
 (9, 20)

 Unfortunately, it is not easy to stop consuming sugar.
 Sugar is highly addictive (1, 2, 3, 4, 5, 14, 15, 20).
 Did you know that sugar is as addictive as cocaine, heroin or morphine?
 (8, 10) Rats fed on a junk food diet for just five days preferred to starve rather than return to their previous healthy diet.
 (25, 26, 27)

-When you eat a more normal diet that doesn't contain sugar, you won't be deprived.
+After you adjust to a diet that doesn't contain sugar and refined carbohydrates, you won't feel deprived.
 You won't feel like you're dieting, because you are not.
 (6) You'll just be eating the way that humans are meant to eat.
 And you'll have the body shape and size that humans are meant to have.

-Omega-6 fats.
-Omega-6 polyunsaturated oils are the main component of vegetable oils, and they enable sugar to make you fat.
-(21,22,23) They are made from grains, seeds and legumes, and include canola, corn, cottonseed, flaxseed, peanut, safflower, soy and sunflower oils.
-Replace this toxic excess of omega-6 oils in today's modern diet with healthy saturated fats like coconut oil and animal fats.
+Vegetable oils.
+Factory-made omega-6 polyunsaturated oils enable sugar to make you fat.
+(21, 22, 23) They are made from grains, seeds and legumes, and include canola, corn, cottonseed, flaxseed, peanut, safflower, soy and sunflower oils.
+Replace these toxic omega-6 oils in today's modern diet with healthy saturated fats like animal fats such as butter and tallow.

 Why is being overweight so easy?